LydiaAbest/Folio/Exercises.md

 Final Project - Initial Steps:

-I did my proposal presentation today, where i chose to do my final project on Bitsy.
+I did my proposal presentation today, where I chose to do my final project on Bitsy.
 It is called 'The Final Year of Grief', and it aims to centre grief if the first year after experiencing a death of someone you love.

-The first step i need to take is to re-learn photoshop, in order to import scenes into Bitsy, rather than doing it within Bitsy itself, which allows for less intricacy of room designs.
-This is harder than i originally thought it would be, and it is obvious that I am doing something wrong because my rooms keep looking like this in photoshop:
+The first step I need to take is to re-learn photoshop, in order to import scenes into Bitsy, rather than doing it within Bitsy itself, as it allows for less intricacy of room designs.
+This is harder than I originally thought it would be, and it is obvious that I am doing something wrong because my rooms keep looking like this in photoshop:

 ![new years1](https://github.com/LydiaAbest/Folio/assets/163696192/65089dc2-89d0-414b-a710-712776c8db4a)

-and this when i put it through pixsy (the site used to import scenes into Bitsy), and then into Bitsy:
+and this when I put it through pixsy (the site used to import scenes into Bitsy), and then into Bitsy:

 ![newyearsinbitsy](https://github.com/LydiaAbest/Folio/assets/163696192/4db79236-a662-40d4-9bdc-c56da75586e2)